Mortal/csaudk-submitj/tasks/maxdelsum/README.md

 Use the skeleton [`Maxdelsum.java`](Maxdelsum.java) and the [`Submit` program](../../Submit.java) in BlueJ.

+**Submitting:**
 Remember to compile your program and run `testAll()` in BlueJ before uploading your solution using `Submit`.
+Use the username and password you got from your TA.
+Use the problem ID given above.

 **Input constraints:**